-Denver's Best Italian Restaurants
+The Best Italian Restaurants in Denver

 Simple Italian could be best used to describe the food served at Osteria Marco, and that’s exactly what restaurant-maker Frank Bonanno had in mind when he opened up a less-complicated rendition of Luca D’Italia.
 Think a focused, cured meat selection with Parm prosciutto and mortadella, panini that either boast moist rotisserie chicken or apple fennel sausage, and a lobster pizza that will make you stop and ask, “Did this food really come from a basement?”
 Oh yeah, did we mention it’s in a basement?
 But don’t let that stop you from hopping down the stairs and trying some of the best Italian in Mile High.